N.K. Krishnan: Joining Communist movement

 branch of Indian Communists.
 Paul Robeson, Nehru and others visited London, and he met them.
-Krishnan participated in international student conferences in Paris in 1930s, along with Yusuf Meherally, Parvati, P. N. Haksar, K. T. Chandy, and others.
+Krishnan participated in international student conferences in Paris in the 1930s, along with Yusuf Meherally, Parvati, P. N. Haksar, K. T. Chandy, and others.

 Krishnan knew French and as such got access to FCP and other literature.
 He read Gabriel Peri, Jacques Duclos, Maurice Thorez, Marcel Cachin and others.